jesselawson/getting-started-with-rust/tutorial.md

 sense here since the value of the `String` will change as we add ("push") data into it.

-Think of a `&str` as a window into another string--even if that string is not created by you, but by the application instead.
-String slices that point to a string that we declare are technically considered `static` string slices, since they point to strings in memory that are created on the stack.
+Think of a `&str` as a window into another string, whether that string is a string literal (in which case the string slice would be static and stack-allocated) or a `String` (in which case the string slice would be heap-allocated).

 Let's see how both of these string types can be used effectively by modifying our `the_version` variable to be a `&str`--and while we're at it, let's change